ubiquity/xp.ubq.fi/docs/active-context.md

 ## Current Focus

 We are currently in the initial planning and documentation phase of the Developer Performance Analytics Dashboard project.
-Our focus is on:
+Our focus is on a rapid MVP approach:

-1. **Understanding the Data Structure**: Analyzing the output from the `text-conversation-rewards` module to identify all relevant metrics and dimensions for visualization.
+1. **Understanding the Data Structure**: Analyzing the output from the `text-conversation-rewards` module to identify key metrics and dimensions for initial visualization.

-2. **Dashboard Architecture Planning**: Defining the overall system architecture, component relationships, and data flow patterns.
+2. **Simple Dashboard Architecture**: Defining a straightforward architecture that allows for rapid development of a functional MVP.

-3. **Visualization Strategy**: Determining how to implement a flexible, intelligent visualization system that can handle any permutation of metrics.
+3. **Visualization Strategy**: Implementing a basic but flexible visualization system that can be evolved based on real-world usage and feedback.

 ## Recent Decisions

+1. **MVP-First Approach**: Prioritize a simple, functional MVP over comprehensive features to get real user feedback quickly.

-1. **Data Source**: We will use Supabase as the primary data source, as it's already the output destination for the rewards data.
+2. **Data Source**: We will use Supabase as the primary data source, as it's already the output destination for the rewards data.

-2. **Visualization Approach**: Rather than pre-defining specific visualizations, we will implement a system that can dynamically select the appropriate visualization type based on the selected data dimensions.
+3. **Visualization Approach**: Start with basic visualizations for the most important metrics, allowing for evolution as we clarify the vision through actual usage.

-3. **Technology Stack**: We will build the dashboard using React with TypeScript, leveraging D3.js and Recharts for visualizations, with a focus on performance and flexibility.
+4. **Technology Stack**: We will build the dashboard using React with TypeScript, leveraging D3.js and Recharts for visualizations.
+For styling, we'll use minimal plain CSS with direct editing in Chrome DevTools.

-4. **Architecture Pattern**: We've decided on a modular component-based architecture with clear separation between data processing, visualization logic, and UI components.
+5. **Simplicity First**: Keep architecture and implementation as simple as possible to rapidly develop the MVP, refining the approach based on real-world usage.

 ## In-Progress Work